crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 Each subscription plan comes with a preconfigured compute value per node.
 The compute capacity of your cluster can be scaled horizontally by adding nodes.
 To do this, use the slider under the 'Cluster scale' panel.
-This overview shows the current CPU and RAM values of your cluster, which is simply the compute values of the plan you have chosen multiplied by the number of nodes.
+This overview shows the current CPU and RAM values of your cluster, which are simply the compute values of the plan you have chosen multiplied by the number of nodes.

 CrateDB Cloud separates storage configuration from compute configuration.
 You can separately configure the desired storage for your cluster by using the dropdown menu under 'Storage' in the 'Node specification' panel.
 The range of eligible storage sizes varies by subscription plan.
-The storage you have chosen for your cluster is also reflected in the cluster overview in the right-hand panel.
+The storage you have chosen for your cluster is also reflected in the cluster overview on the right-hand panel.

 ..
 NOTE::
-    The storage capacity of a cluster cannot currently be changed in the CrateDB Cloud Console once it has been deployed.
+    The storage capacity of a cluster cannot currently be lowered in the CrateDB Cloud Console once it has been deployed.

 Shared-resources clusters (CR0)